How to Maintain a Coated Vehicle

 Spray Wax or coating booster (eg. Ethos Dry & Seal)

-Air compressor or master blaster
+Air compressor, compact leaf blower, or master blaster

 Steps: